7pace/timetracker-npm-import/README.md

-# 7pace-worklogs-import
+# timetracker-npm-import

-__7pace-worklogs-import__ is a Node.js CLI for importing worklogs(csv/excel) to 7pace Timetracker
+__timetracker-npm-import__ is a Node.js CLI for importing worklogs(csv/excel) to 7pace Timetracker

 ## Install

-You can install __7pace-worklogs-import__ using the Node Package Manager (npm):
+You can install __timetracker-npm-import__ using the Node Package Manager (npm):

-    npm install 7pace-worklogs-import
+    npm install timetracker-npm-import

 To build the application locally, you need to get the code from the repository and run the commands in the source folder: